yardstick17/BlogConnectingDots/content/RediSchoolBerlin/basic_datatypes_in_python.md

 'three'

 ```
+One important thing to remember about dictionary is that only `immutable` data-types can be keys.

 This pretty much covers the basic types of data-types in python.
 There are more specialized
 data types like dates and times, queues, fixed-type arrays etc. Just like the other data types